Coping With Panic Attacks

 Another treatment, called Interoceptive Exposure, is to purposely bring on specific panicky sensations so you can practice getting used to them.
 Many people choose to do this under the guidance of a therapist.
 If you think you can handle it, you can also do it by yourself.
 You can bring on various panicky feelings, for example by spinning in place to make yourself dizzy, or breathing rapidly to make yourself hyperventilate.
 Once the sensations kick in you can then try being with them.
 If you do this alone, you'll want to ease into things gradually.
 That's just an overview, but more detailed instructions for this type of exposure are just a bit of research away.

 Face or handle the fears that your panic attacks are associated with

-The panic attacks may also be associated with a fear or phobia someone has.
-In this case the best long-term solution is to face that fear.
-Actually the person would be facing two connected fears at once.
-They'd be confronting the thing or situation that scares them, but also their fear of panicking.
+The panic attacks may also be associated with a specific fear or phobia.
+In this case a reliable long-term solution is to face it.
+You sometimes have to face two connected fears at once, the original thing or situation that scares you, and also your fear of panicking around it.

 Possibly process any upsetting memories related to your panic attacks